SQL Managed Backups and Operating System Error 87

 Understanding where the error came from and how to fix it required a better understanding of exactly how managed backup works.

-The backip in question was from an availability group - the replica the backup runs from frequently changes, but managed backup (via msdb) always has a full list of available backups for the database.
+The backup in question was from an availability group - the replica the backup runs from frequently changes, but managed backup (via msdb) always has a full list of available backups for the database.

 This doesn't appear to be documented anywhere, but we were able (through a combination of reasoning and monitoring) to establish the following set of operations happens to maintain the list of 'what backups exist for this database':